bclynch/excursion-explorer/README.md

 - Check on validation and fallback for errors (better visuals when no data available or none)
 - App intro - Look into dynamic routing so only when no data (i.e. first time with app) ==> Use a splash/loading looking screen and route to intro or home based on component did mount check of whether the all countries store exists
 - Work on caching permissions (Settings information saved in store)
-- Pull in climate data
 - Create legend prop for graph component
+- Create better 'stories' for our society data
+- Gallery section?
-- Settings page (about, clear memory (check), rate app)
+- Settings page (about, clear memory (check), rate app, unit settings (check))